jac307/MediaArtTutorials/MEDIA2DF3/P1-README.md

 - Students must complete **Thode’s Makerspace Training Modules** on **Avenue to Learn** prior to any laser-cutting session.
 - **Required materials** include:
   - Birchwood sheets (0.3 in thick, 24 × 12 in).
-  - Paint, and basic tools provided by the students.
+  - Paint, and basic tools provided by the students --see below.
   > Estimated shared cost: **$50 per group** --Birchwood sheets will be charged through the McMaster's accounts.
 - All plates must be designed in **Inkscape**, the software required by the Makerspace.